shikharverma018/Jobs/README.md

 This process resulted in **4,429 raw job descriptions**, stored in JSON format.
 This dataset serves as the foundation for training the Named Entity Recognition (NER) model used for skill extraction.

+---

+## Step 2: ETL Data Preprocessing Pipeline

+A robust, three-stage ETL pipeline was developed to prepare the raw data for model training, ensuring the final dataset is clean, balanced, and accurately labeled.

+**Extract:** The pipeline reads raw job description data from the `data/raw` directory.

+**Transform:** Modular scripts clean the text, perform sentence segmentation, and apply BIO-tagging based on a comprehensive list of technical and soft skills.
+To address data imbalance and prevent model bias, oversampling techniques duplicate sentences from underrepresented job roles.

+**Load:** The processed dataset, formatted for model training, is saved to the `data/processed` directory.

+This ETL pipeline ensures the model is trained on high-quality data, which is crucial for accurate and generalized skill extraction.